jens-koster/the-free-data-stack/README.md

 # create the root tfds folder
     After various attempts I came to the conclusion that we need a folder that can be on the same path in all of tfds, dockers, host, everything.
-    Not including any current user stuff, not a tmp folder that is magically recreated on restart. a simple persistent file folder for storing things...
+    Not including any current-user stuff, not a tmp folder that is magically recreated on restart. a simple persistent file folder for storing things...
     Especially spark is very finicky about...well everything, which includes folder locations.

     So, at least on mac you need to be root to create top level folders and then make yourself owner of that folder.